cyberpython/scmget/README.md

     git      Checkout tagged a tagged project from a Git repository
       Usage: git [options]
         Options:
-        * --pass
-             The password to use to connect to the Git server
         * --tag
              The tag to checkout
         * --targetDir
-             The target absolute or relative filesystem path (relative paths should start with './' or '.\\')
+             The target absolute or relative filesystem path
         * --url
              The Git repository URL
-        * --user
-             The username to use to connect to the Git server

     cvs      Checkout a tagged module from a CVS repository
       Usage: cvs [options]